Catherine Vautrin: Career in government, 2004–2007

 During the presidency of Jacques Chirac, on 31 March 2004, Vautrin was appointed Secretary of State for Integration and Equal Opportunities under minister Jean-Louis Borloo in the government of Prime Minister Jean-Pierre Raffarin.
 On October 28, 2004, she became Secretary of State for Seniors.

 From June 2, 2005, Vautrin served as Minister Delegate for Social Cohesion and Parity in the government of Prime Minister Dominique de Villepin.
-In this capacity, she led efforts in 2005 on introducing French language tests for immigrants who apply for a 10-year residence permit.
-After a feud between the government and aid group Médecins du Monde that had been distributing tents to homeless people across Paris in August 2005, she pledged 7 million euros to help 1,000 homeless people get off the city’s streets by offering them long-term housing specially adapted to their needs.
+In this capacity, she led efforts in 2005 to introduce French-language tests for immigrants applying for a 10-year residence permit.
+After a feud between the government and aid group Médecins du Monde that had been distributing tents to homeless people across Paris in August 2005, she pledged 7 million euros to help 1,000 homeless people get off the city's streets by offering them long-term housing specially adapted to their needs.

 In April 2006, Vautrian was elected president of the Federation of the UMP.
-She was also appointed President Communication and Initiative Marne, club Jean-Pierre Raffarin of which she was a member of the National Office.
+She was also appointed President of Communication and Initiative Marne, club Jean-Pierre Raffarin, of which she was a member of the National Office.